starfive-tech/freelight-u-sdk/README.md

 fw_payload.bin.out & image.fit will be built.
 The completed build tree will consume about 18G of disk space.

 Usdk support different hardware boards, you should specify the board you use when build the project.
-Now usdk support fit image build for three starfive boards: starlight, starlight-a1 or visionfive.
+Now usdk support fit image build for three starfive boards: `starlight`, `starlight-a1` or `visionfive`.

-You can choose your target board with assigning HWBOARD, eg. `make HWBOARD=visionfive`, or just **default visionfive**.
+You can choose building your target board with `HWBOARD` variables.

-You can also specify the target to build, e.g. `make visionfive`.
+> For starlight-a1 or a2 board:  `make HWBOARD=starlight-a1`, or `make starlight-a1`
+> For starlight-a3 board:  `make HWBOARD=starlight`, or `make starlight`
+> For visionfive board: `make HWBOARD=visionfive`, or `make visionfive`

+Note that if not specify the  `HWBOARD` , the default `make`  is for visionfive, just equal to `make HWBOARD=visionfive` Also you can specify the system environment variables `HWBOARD` to choose the board, eg. `export HWBOARD=visionfive`,  then run `make`

 By default, the above generated image does not contain VPU driver module(wave511, the video hard decode driver and wave521, the video hard encode driver).
 The following instructions will add VPU driver module according to your requirement: